-Change Workspace Icons
+Change Workspace Icons and Labels

 Adding icons to workspaces can give your desktop a nice and functional look.